 - Access the Cloud IDE by clicking Develop at the top of the page.

 - Initialize your project and familiarize yourself with the IDE and its delightful features.

 Nice job, you're ready to start developing and building models 🎉!

 Build, compile, and run projects

-You can build, compile, run , and test dbt projects by using the command bar.
-The Cloud IDE will update in real time when you run models, tests, seeds, and operations.
+You can build, compile, run, and test dbt projects using the command bar or Build button.
+Use the Build button to quickly build, run, or test the model you're working on.
+The Cloud IDE will update in real-time when you run models, tests, seeds, and operations.

-If a model or test fails, you can review the logs to find and fix the issue.
+If a model or test fails, dbt Cloud makes it easy for you to view and download the run logs for your dbt invocations to fix the issue.

 Build and view your project's docs